Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has collected 42 hits with five doubles, six home runs and 15 walks.
-He has driven in 17 runs.
+- Anthony Rizzo has 42 hits with five doubles, six home runs, 16 walks and 17 RBI.

 Rizzo Recent Games